 Sunil Sethi in his Opinion (Business Standard, Mar 24, 2018) calls it ‘hubris’, which means ‘excessive pride’; referred in hindi language as Ahankar and Aham.

 There are two reasons why best of salespeople fail: their tendency to over-promise, and their lack of interest in developing capabilities, often ignoring the effort required to build and nurture a team that can fulfill the promises they make.
-As customers, we experience this every day when we are ‘sold’ something by a clever salesper
+As customers, we experience this every day when we are ‘sold’ something by some a clever salesperson.